Giswater/giswater_qgis_plugin/dbmodel/README.md

 ## INSTALL
-As Giswater is as server-client software you need to install it into two separate environments
+As Giswater is as server-client software you need to install it into two separate environments.

-### Backend environment
+### Backend environment:
-Works as well on Windows, MaC or Linux O/S<br>
+Works as well on Windows, MaC or Linux O/S.<br>
-Install PostgreSQL (from 9.5 to 14)<br>
+Install PostgreSQL (from 9.5 to 14).<br>
-Install Postgis, pgrouting, tablefunc and unaccent extensions for PostgreSQL<br>
+Install Postgis, pgrouting, tablefunc and unaccent extensions for PostgreSQL.<br>
 	`create extension postgis;`
 	`create extension pgrouting;`
 	`create extension tablefunc;`
 	`create extension unaccent;`

-### Frontend environment
+### Frontend environment:
-Works as well on Windows, MaC or Linux O/S, but only on Windows to enjoy EPA models<br>
+Works as well on Windows, MaC or Linux O/S, but only on Windows to enjoy EPA models.<br>
 Install QGIS  (always last LTR)<br>
-Install SWMM (5.1) and EPANET (2.2) ->If uses linux on front-end EPANET and SWMM will not work properly<br>
+Install SWMM (5.1) and EPANET (2.2) ->If uses linux on front-end EPANET and SWMM will not work properly.<br>

 ## TEST
-You can use the example projects, ready to test with lots of dataset integrated<br>
+You can use the example projects, ready to test with lots of dataset integrated.<br>
 Here below you can find videos to setup your environment and work with sample data:<br>

 Install plugin:https://www.youtube.com/watch?v=EwDRoHY2qAk&list=PLQ-seRm9Djl4hxWuHidqYayHEk_wsKyko&index=4<br>